jvalue/jayvee/apps/docs/docs/user/transforms.md

 # Transforms

-Transforms are a concept in Jayvee to define the transformation of individual values.
+_Transforms_ are a concept in Jayvee to define the transformation of individual values.
-They are similar to functions in programming languages, i.e. they perform computations on some input values and produce output values.
-Transform work by mapping input values to outputs using [expressions](./expressions.md).
+They are similar to functions in programming languages, i.e. they perform computations on some input values and produce output values. _Transforms_ work by mapping input values to outputs using [expressions](./expressions.md).

 :::info Important